A QUESTION OF MESSIANIC

 Q. But even if you find perfect, or near-perfect people, you can never know how they're going to turn out?

 A. That is true, and that's why we sign contracts with them when they join, guaranteeing them financial security if they leave.
-Our hope is, after all, that if they leave the Order they will continue to be active in the NPKFs.
+Our hope is, after all, that if they leave the Order they will continue to be active in the local NCAY assemblies.
 They are still a part of the brotherhood -- still cherished family members.

-Q. But some may leave the Order and the NPKF, mightn't they?
+Q. But some may leave the Order and NCAY, mightn't they?

 A. They might, but we think that unlikely.
-Since the New Covenant Church of God was organised in 1992 we have lost some from the Order but they have continued active and faithful in the NPKFs.
+Since the NCAY was organised in 1992 we have lost some from the Order but they have continued active and faithful in the local assemblies.
 If people leave the Order, they usually leave of their own free will.
-There have never been quarrels or unpleasant exchanges of any kind.
+There have rarely been quarrels or unpleasant exchanges of any kind.
 People understand the rules and accept the consequences of breaking them if they do.

-Our liberal world is uncomfortable with the idea of an "order" or a "discipline" but that's exactly what the New Covenant is.
-As John Bunyan so brilliantly illustrated in his book, Pilgrim's Progress, the Heavenly Jerusalem is not simply obtained by accepting the cross of Christ but by thereafter walking a path or a way.
+Our liberal world is uncomfortable with the idea of an 'order' or a 'discipline' but that's exactly what the New Covenant is.
+As John Bunyan so brilliantly illustrated in his book, Pilgrim's Progress, the Heavenly Jerusalem is not simply obtained by accepting the cross of Messiah but by thereafter walking a path or a derech (way).
 This I have talked about before.

-Q. You mean that accepting Christ as Saviour is just the first step in the path to exaltation?
+Q. You mean that accepting Messiah as Saviour is just the first step in the path to eternal life?

 A. Yes.
+(See, How Do I Get Eternal Life?)
 There are many who accept the cross who do not make it because they turn back when difficulties assail them.
-The cross is indispensable, of course, because it is the cross that releases us from the guilt of our sins -- sins which Christ paid for.
-But the carnal man is not overcome with the acceptance of Christ's free salvation.
-That salvation has to be put to work.
+The cross is indispensable, of course, because it is the cross that releases us from the guilt of our sins -- sins which Messiah paid for.
+But the carnal man is not overcome with the acceptance of Messiah's free salvation.
+That salvation has to be applied or put to work.

 A. Let me give you an illustration.
 Let's say that I want to go to the moon.
 I can't get there by wishful thinking or getting my car out the garage.
 The only way to get to the moon is by spaceship.
 There is an enormous gulf between the earth and the moon which earth-bound vehicles cannot bridge.

-Our human powers are like those earth-bound vehicles -- cars, bicycles, trains, etc..
-Jesus is the spaceship.
-Accepting the free salvation of Christ is to receive the bridge that links us to God.
+Our human powers are like those earth-bound vehicles - cars, bicycles, trains, etc..
+Yah'shua (Jesus) is the spaceship.
+Accepting the free salvation of Messiah is to receive the bridge that links us to Elohim (God).
 But I have got to fly that spaceship to the moon.
 It's no use receiving the spaceship and just sitting there on the launching pad or putting it on display in my garden as so many Christians do.
-That gospel spaceship has got to be launched into a life of active discipleship and meet hardships, dangers, frustrations, and occasionally failures.
+That 'gospel spaceship' has got to be launched into a life of active discipleship and meet hardships, dangers, frustrations, and occasionally failures.

 Q. That's a most unusual analogy...

-A. Jesus illustrated it in a far better way.
-He said that the Kingdom of Heaven was like a pinch of yeast put into dough.
+A. Yah'shua (Jesus) illustrated it in a far better way.
+He said that the Kingdom of Heaven was like a pinch of yeast put into dough (Mt.13:33).
 If you let the yeast sit in cold dough, nothing happens.
 The dough has got to be heated up and the yeast allowed to permeate the whole loaf.
-When we receive Christ's free gift of salvation, it has still to permeate our whole soul.
+When we receive Messiah's free gift of salvation, it has still to permeate our whole soul.
 In the New Testament this principle is called sanctification.
-Jesus chose this illustration deliberately to confound many of the modern notions of "once saved, always saved."
+Yah'shua (Jesus) chose this illustration deliberately to confound many of the modern notions of 'once saved, always saved.'
 That's nonsense.
 If He had wanted to convey such an idea He would have chosen a different parable.